Accounting – Importance and Preparation of Adjusting Entries

 - Identify the two accounts involved.
 In most cases, these accounts are the balance sheet account and the income statement account.

 - Enter the adjusting figure in both accounts and the general journal

 - You should designate the account that will be credited and one that will be debited

 Adjusting entries can be classified as follows:

 Sometimes, you might incur expenses and other related payables but you haven’t obtain the vendor’s invoices.
 For you to report such expenses in your company financial statements, you will need an accrual expense entry.
-For example, if your business incurred an expense on December 27th but expects to receive an invoice on January 2nd, you need to the adjusting entry shown below.
+For example, if your business incurred an expense on December 27th but expects to receive an invoice on January 2nd, you need to post the double entry accounting shown below.

 Credit Accrued expenses S$300